BOSTON-TERRIER.jpg

 BREED GROUP 4: Bull Breeds

-Proportions: Square in body proportions, measured from the point of the forechest to the point of the rump being just slightly greater than the height at the withers.
+Proportions: Square in body proportions, measured from the point of the forechest to the point of the rump, being just slightly greater than the height at the withers.
 The ideal height-to-length ratio of the body is between 1:1 and 10:9.
 Females may be slightly longer.
-The body is well-put together, with sturdy substance and medium bone.
-The dog must exhibit enough leg length to maintain a square build, but must not appear racy, spindly, or coarse.
-Many organizations recognize different varieties of the Boston Terrier that are separated by sizes (under 15 pounds, 15-20 pounds, and 20-25 pounds).
+The body is well-put-together, with sturdy substance and medium bone.
+The dog must exhibit enough leg length to maintain a square build but must not appear racy, spindly, or coarse.
+Many organizations recognize different varieties of the Boston Terrier that are separated by size (under 15 pounds, 15-20 pounds, and 20-25 pounds).
+The weight of a male or female is always in proportion to height.

 Head